klaas1979/tablesmith-like/README.md

 ### API

+For the full documentation of API methods see the source documentation in [tablesmithapi.ts](src/module/foundry/tablesmithapi.ts) that is well documented.

-The main method to use in the API is `evaluateTable(expression: string)` where the expression is a valid Table call, that may donate the Group to call, define Parameters and the roll count.
+The main method to use in the API is `evaluateTable(expression: string, options?: {...})` where the expression is a valid Table call, that may donate the Group to call, define Parameters and the roll count.
 I.e. `evaluateTable('[Char.name(1,name)]:5')`.
+The method takes an option argument, to configure the behaviour, i.e. adding result to chat, to a journal, configuring the journal and more.
+For the full documentation of options see the source documentation linked above.

 ## Tablesmith Tables